hibernate/in.relation.to/_importer/README.md

     > bundle exec ./importer.rb -s posts.pstore -o .. -ni -na

 ## Tips & Tricks

+* To nicely format the generated WXR XML file you can use

+        xmllint --format --recover <export-file-name>.xml

 * When experimenting with the importer it is often nice to start from a clean state.
 Just run to reset your checkout: